 Often forgotten as a potential upgrade, bad brake fluid can make any pad and rotor upgrade a waste of time.

-Your OEM DOT 3 brake fluid may be “cooked” (boiled) during sessions of heavy braking and can otherwise have water and air in it.
+Your OEM DOT 3 fluid may be “cooked” (boiled) during sessions of heavy braking and can otherwise have water and air in it.

 Brake fluid sucks in moisture, meaning over time it will contain water.
 Water boils at a lower temperature than brake fluid, meaning even street driving can cause it to boil, leaving you with the feeling of brakes that fade very easily.